Hilton Hotel, Saudi Arabia Advances Energy Efficiency Using AerosealAndrew at Aeroseal

 The commissioning was done in order to meet the required ventilation (and duct sealing) codes to complete the project and hand it off to the Hilton for occupancy.

-The commissioning team was skeptical of the Aeroseal technology at first.
+The commissioning team was intrigued by Aeroseal as a possible solution to their problem.
 “A solution that only clings to and fills the holes without coating the inside of the ductwork.
 How can this be possible?” said Muthafar Emeish, commissioning team leader for UCS.
-After several calls and consultations with Aeroseal Senior Vice President Neal Walsh, the team was introduced to the local Saudi Arabian Aeroseal service provider Advanced World Trading (AWT).
-The next step was to propose the idea of using Aeroseal duct sealing to Shakir Hamdi, MEP Project Director at Al Latifia (general contractor for this project).
+Working with local Saudi Arabian Aeroseal service provider Advanced World Trading (AWT), Aeroseal duct sealing was proposed as the solution to Shakir Hamdi, MEP Project Director at Al Latifia (general contractor for this project).

-“When Al Latifia brought the idea to me, I had never heard of Aeroseal,” said Zahid.
-“But our other options were extremely limited,” he remarked.
-“The shafts were fully enclosed in masonry.
+“When Al Latifia brought the idea to me, I had never heard of Aeroseal,” said Irshad Zahid, Mechanical Engineer for Omrania.
+“But the shafts were fully enclosed in masonry.
 Although there were access panels, it would have been extremely tedious work to get inside and try to seal all the joints by hand.”
 Zahid continued, “Manpower costs are relatively low here, but in this case, time was the most valuable commodity.
 We had a specific timeline to meet and would have had to call in a very large crew to even attempt manual sealing.”

 Game-Changing Duct Sealing Results with Aeroseal